 Also, pictures that you can see in this post, I took them randomly during the rare sunny moments.
 In fact, I wanted to go around the city and take some more interesting photos of London’s famous landmarks.
 So far, that was simply impossible.
 I don’t really want murky and depressing photos, especially not for a post like this one.

 WHAT ARE MY PLANS FOR THE FUTURE?

 Frankly speaking, I don’t think that anyone can make any plans for the future at the moment.
 The situation with the coronavirus in the UK is much better now, compared with how it was when I arrived.
+It’s no longer the plague island.
 But, will it last?